laravel/docs/helpers.md

 <a name="method-auth"></a>
 #### `auth()` {#collection-method}

-The `auth` function return an authenticator instance.
+The `auth` function returns an authenticator instance.
 You may use it instead of the `Auth` facade for convenience:

     $user = auth()->user();